 Mitcham Hills Road Corridor Upgrade

-The Australian and South Australian Governments have committed funding to undertake a number of improvements along the Mitcham Hills road corridor.
+The Australian and South Australian Governments have jointly committed $40 million (50:50) to undertake a number of improvements along the Mitcham Hills road corridor to improve safety and traffic flow along Old Belair Road.

 The State Government will plan, design and construct priority infrastructure that addresses issues identified in the Road Management Plan (RMP) for Main Road and Shepherds Hill Road, Blackwood, and has committed to: